Server4001/icinga-aws-autoscaling/README.md

 ## Dynamic management of AWS Auto-Scaling Group inventory in Icinga.

+### Purpose

+The purpose of this package is to dynamically add and remove hosts in Icinga 2, where the hosts correspond to servers in an AWS Auto-Scaling Group.

+Out of the box, no Icinga 2 config changes are necessary, though it can be useful to add configs that assign host-groups and services based on host vars.

 ### Preparing the code for AWS Lambda
 * Copy `./config.json.example` to `./config.json`.
 Replace the settings inside with those applicable to your setup.
     * See the "Config values" section below for more details.